 Great Sales Pitch Examples

-Their sales pitch rocks not only because they identify their prospect clearly from the first sentence (B2B companies that use video platforms for sales, marketing, or enablement), but they also focus on the competitive advantage they have from the get-go.
-They don't just sell this service, they "change the way you communicate," — and that makes a difference.
+Their sales pitch rocks not only because they identify their prospect clearly (sales reps who find email ineffective and time-consuming), but they also focus on the competitive advantage they have from the get-go.
+They don't just sell this service, they "make remote selling easy" — and that makes a difference.

-The Gong.io data also showed leaving the discussion about competition too late in the conversation usually kills your sale.
+Leaving the discussion about competition too late in the conversation can also kill your sale.
 Vidyard knows this, which is why they make sure to include it in their pitch.

 "In 2012, one single belief brought LISNR’s founders together: ultrasonic audio is better.
 These individuals understood the growing need for a device- and platform-independent solution for sending short communication back and forth at the software level.
 They believed that companies shouldn’t have to spend on costly hardware or processes to drive more friction-less and connected experiences."